Azure/orkestra/README.md

 Using **Helm Hooks**, **Kubernetes Jobs** and **Init Containers**, you might end up with a carefully crafted and working Helm release for a specific combination of components and conditions but it requires changes to the Helm release to be able to handle these dependencies.

 To manage a group of Helm releases with a parent/subchart relationship or using a dependency relation, you need to use a dependency relation at Helm release time and not a dependency relation at Helm package time.

-## What is Orkestra?

-Orkestra is one solution to introduce Helm release orchestration.
-Orkestra provides this by building on top of **Argo Workflows**, a workflow engine on top of Kubernetes for workflow orchestration, where each step in a workflow is executed by a Pod.
-As such, Argo Workflow engine is a more powerful, more flexible adaptation of what **Init Containers** and **Kubernetes Jobs** provide without the orchestration.

-Argo enables a DAG based dependency graph with defined workflow steps and conditions to transition through the graph, as well as detailed insight into the graph and its state.
-Helm releases matching transitions in the graph are executed by the FluxCD Helm controller operator.
-The FluxCD Helm controller operator is a Kubernetes operator that is responsible for executing Helm releases in a consistent manner.

-### How it works

-The unit of deployment for Orkestra based Helm releases is based on a workflow definition with a custom resource type that models the relationship between individual Helm releases making up the whole.
-The workflow definition is a **DAG** with defined workflow steps and conditions.

-The `ApplicationGroup` spec allows to structure an orchestrated set of releases through grouping Helm releases into an group, either through defining a sequence on non-related charts and/or charts with subcharts, where subcharts are not merged into a single release but are executed as a release of their own inside a workflow step.
-The `ApplicationGroup` spec also allows to define a set of conditions that are evaluated at the beginning of the workflow and if any of the conditions fail, the whole workflow is aborted.

-This gives you the ability to define a set of Helm releases that are orchestrated in a way that is easy to understand and to debug without having to modify the Helm release itself.

 ## Features 🌟